Calapan: History

 Calapan was formerly a small village before the establishment of the first Religious District in Baco.
 The District convent was transferred to Calapan in 1733 and began its jurisdiction over the Northern Mindoro Ecclesiastical Area.

 In the early 18th century, the town only occupied a strip of land stretching from Ibaba to Ilaya in a cross-shape facing the present Santo Niño Cathedral and cut off by the river.
-Later on, succeeding barrios were founded.
+Later on, succeeding barriers were founded.

 In 1837, the capital of the province was moved from Puerto Galera to Calapan.
 When Mindoro became a part of Marinduque on June 13, 1902, the provincial capital was once again moved to Puerto Galera.
 On November 10, 1902, Mindoro was detached from Marinduque.
 In 1903, Calapan once again became the provincial capital.